BBC National Short Story Award 2014

 'I'm delighted to be chairing the judging for this year's BBC National Short Story Award.
 The BBC has a long and proud history of broadcasting the very best short stories from British writers.
 It is one of the world's leading champions of the form, commissioning dozens of stories every year, from both established and emerging talent.
 Now in its ninth year, the Award is part of an on-going commitment to celebrate and support a literary genre that has always been integral to BBC Radio.'

 The BBC National Short Story Award 2014 closed to submissions on Friday 28 February 2014.
-The shortlist of five stories will be announced on BBC Radio Four's Front Row during the week commencing 15 September 2014, with each of the five stories broadcast on BBC Radio 4 throughout the following week.
+The shortlist of five stories will be announced on BBC Radio 4's Front Row from 7.15 pm on Wednesday 17 September 2014, with each of the shortlisted authors interviewed on Front Row from Friday 19 to Thursday 25 September, and each of stories broadcast on BBC Radio 4 at 3.30pm throughout the following week.
 As in previous years, the five stories will also be published in a special anthology and be available for free audio download.
-The winner will be announced at an Award Ceremony in the Radio Theatre at Broadcasting House on Tuesday 30 September 2014.
+There will be an exclusive panel event at the Small Wonder Festival at 4pm on Saturday 27 September.
+The winner and runner-up of the 2014 Awardwill be announced at an Award Ceremony in the Radio Theatre at Broadcasting House on Tuesday 30 September 2014.

 All queries about the Award should be directed to email@example.com